cosmos/sdk-tutorials/blog/tutorial/02-cli-list-post.md

 null
 ```

-This is actually not an error, but may be a bit confusing.
+This `null` is actually not an error, but might be a bit confusing.
 If you've added a post and immediately issued `list-post` subcommand, you may get a `null`.
-This happens, because it takes several seconds to process the block.
+This happens because it takes several seconds to process the block.
 After a couple of seconds you should be able to see output of `list-post` subcommand.